Continuing from the previous page, Part Eight of "A Brief History of Typography"

 MANY OF THE MOST INTERESTING TYPEFACES of the twentieth century does not fit any of the above categories, or at least not easily.
 The reason is that they reflect not merely a single style, but cumulative experience, and the merger of different styles.
 This is perhaps true even of that most mundane of typefaces, Times New Roman (Lardent/Morison, 1931), which has old style, transitional and modern elements.

 Synthesis and Serif Type

 Although there are many practitioners of this synthesis, the most famous is Hermann Zapf.
 His Palatino (1948) and Zapf Renaissance (1987) are modern typefaces with the spirit of Renaissance letterforms.
-Melior (1952), Zapf Book (1976), and Zapf International (1977) all reflect an obsession with the super-ellipse, a rectangulated circle, as the basis for letter shapes.
+Melior (1952), Zapf Book (1976), and the extraordinarily beautiful Zapf International (1977) all reflect an obsession with the super-ellipse, a rectangulated circle, as the basis for letter shapes.

 There have also been many modern revivals of old style which, while close to old style in spirit, are not direct revivals of a specific original, and show modern influences in the proportions or lettershapes.
 These include the Granjon-inspired Galliard (Carter, 1978) and Minion (Slimbach, 1989).